Monergism

 In Christian theology, monergism primarily denotes the belief that God alone is the agent of human salvation.
-Divine monergism is most commonly associated with Augustinian, Lutheran and Reformed soteriology, the latter of which includes certain strands of Anglicanism.
+Divine monergism is most commonly associated with Augustinian, Lutheran and Reformed/Calvinist soteriology, the latter of which includes certain strands of Anglicanism.
 It is also a key component of some forms of Christian universalism.
 Secondarily, monergism can also refer to the belief that humans alone determine their salvation.
-Humanistic monergism is commonly associated with Pelagianism.
+Human monergism is commonly associated with Pelagianism.
 Both perspectives contrast with synergism, which asserts that divine and human cooperation is essential for the conversion process.

 Definition

 Monergism derives from the Greek monos (sole) and ergon (work) and refers to a single source acting alone.
 In Christian theology, it primarily denotes the belief that God is the sole agent in human salvation.
 This view, known as "divine monergism," is characteristic of Calvinist and Augustinian soteriology.
 It describes a process in which God alone authors for every step of salvation, without human participation.

-Monergism can also refer the belief that humans are the sole agents of their salvation, a view known as "humanistic monergism" and associated with Pelagianism.
+Monergism can also refer to the belief that humans are the sole agents of their salvation, a view known as "human monergism" and generally associated with Pelagianism.
 Both perspectives contrast with synergism, which holds that divine and human cooperation is necessary in the conversion process.

-Theology

 Historical developments

+Human monergism

+Before Augustine of Hippo (354–430), the synergistic view of salvation was almost universally endorsed.
+Pelagius (c.
+354–418), however, argued that humans could perfectly obey God by their own will.
+The Pelagian view is therefore referred to as "human monergism".

+Divine monergism

 Augustine presents Lydia of Thyatira as an example of monergistic salvation.

-Augustine of Hippo (354–430) was the first to articulate the concept of divine monergism within Christianity.
-In response to the humanistic monergism of Pelagianism, he argued that prevenient grace is necessary to prepare the human will for conversion.
+Augustine was the first to articulate the concept of divine monergism within Christianity.
+In response to Pelagianism, he argued that prevenient grace is necessary to prepare the human will for conversion.
 This view incorporated a compatibilist form of theological determinism, and implied a form of unconditional election.
 Divine monergism later became a foundational principle in Lutheran theology, most notably expressed in the Formula of Concord (1577).
 It also played a central role in Calvinist theology, shaping Reformed confessions such as the Canons of Dort (1618–19) and the Westminster Confession of Faith (1646).

+Theological interpretations

 Divine monergism and ordo salutis

 In orthodox Calvinism, the classical ordo salutis follows a sequence of effectual calling, then regeneration, and finally faith.
 Lutheranism largely mirrors this sequence.
 Some theologians argue that because the first steps of effectual calling and regeneration are passive, then the whole conversion must also be entirely passive and monergistic in nature.
 However, certain Calvinists advocate for a revised ordo, still claimed to uphold monergism, while placing faith before regeneration.
 A similar modification occurs in Molinist-influenced Calvinist revisions, which likewise reorder the sequence to place faith before regeneration.
 Despite these differences, both orthodox and revised Calvinist perspectives affirm that the steps of salvation are ultimately determined by God.